costavale/BlueCarbon/README.md

 #### Output

-The output is a dataframe that use the same "ID" of the data provided.
+The output is a data.frame that use the same "ID" of the data provided.
 For each row, the following information are calculated:

 `cm_deco`, decompressed depth of each section expressed in cm
 `sect_h`, height of each section expressed in cm